Pradumnasaraf/Snippets/docs/sql.md

 ### Distinct Records

-- To select distinct records:
+- To select distinct records that is unique.In this case, it will return only one record if there are multiple records with the same value.

 ```sql
 // SYNTAX: